omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

             <td>Email Login</td>
             <td><img src="/img/wallet-sdk-ui-guide/email.png" alt="Email Login" width="70%" height="70%" /></td>
             <td>
-                If partner chooses to surface the email wallet (provided by Magic), then the partner must:
+                If an application chooses to provide the email wallet (provided by Magic) as an option, it must:
                 <ul>
-                    <li>Provide some way to obtaining the user’s email / partner to pass through</li>
+                    <li>Provide a field for the user to enter their email address</li>
-                    <li>Include Magic’s T&C and Privacy policy</li>
+                    <li>Include Magic’s T&C and privacy policy</li>
                 </ul>
             </td>
         </tr>